Growth of automorphisms of virtually special groups: Growth of general automorphisms

 Summing up, $G$ is relatively hyperbolic by Step~5.
 All non-cyclic elements of $\mc{H}$ are contained in non-cyclic centralisers by Step~3 (since $\mc{H}$ consists of finitely many conjugacy classes, each preserved by $\varphi$), and hence they are contained in elements of $\mc{S}(G)$.
 This concludes the proof of the lemma. \end{proof}

-Using Guirardel and Levitt's results on automorphisms of relative hyperbolic groups \cite{GL-relhyp}, we can now quickly deduce goodness from \Cref{lem:tame_auxiliary}.
+Using Guirardel and Levitt's work on automorphisms of relative hyperbolic groups \cite{GL-relhyp}, we can now deduce goodness from \Cref{lem:tame_auxiliary}.

 \begin{lem} Let $G$ be $1$--ended and hyperbolic relative to $\mc{S}(G)$.
-If $\alpha_0\geq 1$ is such that all subgroups in $\mc{S}(G)$ are $\alpha_0$--good, then $G$ is $(\alpha_0+2)$--good. \end{lem} \begin{proof} By \cite{GL-relhyp}, there exist a finite-index subgroup $\Out^1(G)\leq\Out(G)$ and an $\Out^1(G)$--invariant, minimal tree $G\acts T$ with the following properties: \begin{enumerate} \item the subgroup $\Out^1(G)$ preserves the $G$--conjugacy of each vertex group of $T$; \item edge groups of $T$ are infinite cyclic, or finitely generated subgroups of elements of $\mc{S}(G)$; \item each vertex group of $T$ is either quadratically hanging, an element of $\mc{S}(G)$, or ``rigid''; \item if $V$ is a ``rigid'' vertex group, then $\Out^1(G)$ restricts to a finite subgroup of $\Out(V)$. \end{enumerate} (See in particular Sections~3.3 and~4.1 in \cite{GL-relhyp}.)
+If $\alpha_0\geq 1$ is such that all subgroups in $\mc{S}(G)$ are $\alpha_0$--good, then $G$ is $(\alpha_0+2)$--good. \end{lem} \begin{proof} By \cite{GL-relhyp}, there exist a finite-index subgroup $\Out^1(G)\leq\Out(G)$ and an $\Out^1(G)$--invariant, minimal tree $G\acts T$ whose edge groups are either infinite cyclic, or finitely generated subgroups of elements of $\mc{S}(G)$.
+Vertex groups of $T$ are either quadratically hanging, or elements of $\mc{S}(G)$, or ``rigid'' subgroups.
+The group $\Out^1(G)$ preserves the conjugacy class of each vertex group $V$ and, if $V$ is rigid, $\Out^1(G)$ restricts to a finite subgroup of $\Out(V)$.
+(See Sections~3.3 and~4.1 in \cite{GL-relhyp}.)

-Now, consider any outer automorphism $\phi\in\Out(G)$.
+Now, consider some $\phi\in\Out(G)$.
 Up to raising $\phi$ to a power, which does not affect goodness, we can suppose that $\phi$ lies in $\Out^1(G)$ and restricts to an inner automorphism on all rigid vertex groups of $T$.
-The restrictions of $\phi$ to all QH vertex groups are $1$--good, while the restrictions to the elements of $\mc{S}(G)$ are $\alpha_0$--good by hypothesis.
-Finally, non-rigid vertex groups are conjugacy-undistorted (in the terminology of \Cref{subsec:invariant_GOGs}) because they are either QH or convex-cocompact.
-In conclusion, we can appeal to \Cref{prop:growth_GOGs} in the appendix, which shows that $\phi$ is $(\alpha_0+2)$--good as required. \end{proof}
+The restrictions of $\phi$ to all QH vertex groups are $1$--good (see \cite{BH92,Levitt-GAFA}), while the restrictions to the elements of $\mc{S}(G)$ are $\alpha_0$--good by hypothesis.
+Also observe that non-rigid vertex groups $W\leq G$ are \emph{conjugacy-undistorted}, meaning that, for all finite generating sets $T\sq W$ and $S\sq G$, the conjugacy length functions $\|\cdot\|_T$ and $\|\cdot\|_S$ are bi-Lipschitz equivalent on $W$.
+Indeed, $W$ is either a singular subgroup (in which case this follows from \Cref{rmk:conjlength_vs_undistortion}), or QH (in which case, this is easily shown by considering a graph of spaces).